cmguiob/CSA_Dashboard/README.md

 # A dashboard on Climate Smart Agricultural (CSA) Options

-You will find here the data and code used to develop a dashboard that allwos to explore adoption and effects of CSA practices and services at Climate Smart Villages around the world.
+You will find here the data and code used to develop a dashboard in Power BI that displays adoption and effects of CSA practices and services at Climate Smart Villages around the world.
 It is intended to help individuals and organizations in the design of climate mitigation and adaptation programs.
 The data was collected by the International Center for Tropical Agriculture (CIAT) from 2017 to 2021 through the [geofarmer App](https://geofarmer.org/welcome).

 The dashboard will be open and allow interactivity to answer questions such as:
 * Where did the experiments take place and what were they about?